philzook58/philzook58.github.io/_posts/2019-06-28-some-notes-on-drake-a-robotic-control-toolbox.markdown

   * Linear Programming - Linear objective, linear equality, and linear inequality constraints.
   * Quadratic Programming - Linear Programming + quadratic objective
   * Second Order Cone Programming
   * Semidefinite Programming - Optimization allowing for the constraint of a SemiDefinite matrix.
-This means the matrix is constrained to have all nonnegative eigenvalues or equivalently the quadratic form it defines $latex q^T Xq$ is non-negative for all possible vectors $latex q$.
+This means the matrix is constrained to have all nonnegative eigenvalues or equivalently the quadratic form it defines $ q^T Xq$ is non-negative for all possible vectors $ q$.
   * Sum of Squares Programming - Optimization over polynomials with the constraint that the polynomial can be written as a sum of squares, a manifestly positive form.